Why test for GBS?

 Currently the best way of knowing which women carry GBS in labour is through testing for GBS at 35-37 weeks of pregnancy – using sensitive enriched culture method (ECM) tests.
 If positive, then preventative measures can minimise the risk of transmission to the bay.
 Intravenous antibiotics given in labour to women whose babies are at higher risk of developing GBS infection have proved to dramatically reduce that risk.

 Screening for GBS is not recommended by the UK National Screening Committee nor the Royal College of Obstetricians & Gynaecologists.
 Current policy is centred around using a ‘risk factor’ approach to determining which women are at-risk.
 Unfortunately, the introduction of this strategy in 2003 has not reduced the rate of early-onset GBS infections in babies.
-Furthermore, up to 40% of babies who do become affected are born to mothers without any of these clinical risk factors, other than unknown maternal GBS carriage.
+Furthermore, up to 40% of babies who do become affected are born to mothers with no clinical risk factors, other unknowingly carrying GBS.

-An antenatal screening program, using tests specifically designed to detect group B Strep carriage, would identify more women whose babies are at increased risk of GBS infection than using risk factors alone.
+An antenatal screening program, using tests specifically designed to detect group B Strep carriage, would identify more women whose babies are at increased risk of GBS infection than using risk factors.
 Giving all higher-risk women targeted, low-spectrum antibiotics in labour could result in a significant drop in the cases of early onset GBS infection.
-Countries which have done this have seen their incidence fall by 71-86%.
-Research shows that as a result of these additional cases being prevented, this could save the government an estimated £37 million per year.
+Countries that have done this have seen their incidence fall by 71-86%.
+Research found that, as a result of these additional cases being prevented, this could save the government an estimated £37 million per year.

 Laboratory testing is the only way in which GBS carriage can be reliably identified.